bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `LPF` irlim nmm m
+Format: `LPF` rlim m n

-Defaults: ISIZE+1 MIN(ISIZE/4,8) ISIZE-NMM
+Defaults: ISIZE+1 MIN(SIZE/4,8) MIN(SIZE-M,512)

 Prerequisites: Time domain data in processing buffer 1 (TIME)

 Description:
 `LPF` performs forward linear prediction.
-Based on a specified number of current data points, `LPF` calculates the values of the FID at later times.
-In a linear prediction calculation, the FID is modeled as the sum of a finite number of exponentially damped complex sine waves with different intensities, phases, and damping factors.
-Determining the best fit for the parameters of these components is done by diagonalizing a matrix of numbers with dimension NM by N-M, where N-M is the number of components and M is the number of data points to fit.
-The elements of the diagonalized matrix are then used to calculate the complex intensities of points to be added to the end of the FID, increasing the total number of points in the buffer.
-Unlike `LPB`, forward linear prediction does not modify the values of any of the original data points.
-By using `LPF`, one may decrease the number of data points in a given dimension that must be acquired to avoid truncation errors.
+Based on the specified number of current data points, `LPF` calculates values oto extend the FID.
+In a linear prediction calculation the points in the FID are modelled as a linear combination of an adjacent series of points in the FID.
+In the case of forward linear prediction these points come before the point to be predicted.
+A set of coefficients used in this linear combination is fit such that this linear combination is accurate for a set of known good points in the FID and then in the case of forward linear prediction, they to extend the FID.

+By using forward linear prediction, one may decrease the number of data points in a given dimension that must be acquired to avoid truncation errors.
 This ability is particularly useful in obtaining multidimensional data sets since the number of slices that must be physically acquired, and thus the spectrometer time required, is reduced.
 For well-behaved FID's, the number of data points may often be doubled with forward linear prediction. `LPF` operates only on the data in the visible processing buffer (buffer 1).
 The user need not be viewing this buffer to use `LPF`.

-The first parameter of `LPF`, "irlim", is the number of points desired after linear prediction.  `LPF` will calculate points SIZE+1 through "irlim" based on a specified number of points in the original FID.
-If "irlim" is not specified on the command line, `LPF` will predict only one point at the end of the FID, increasing the number of data points by one.
-Note that RNMR will not prompt for "irlim" if it is omitted.
-Legal values of "irlim" are positive integers from SIZE to SIZEA, where SIZE is the number of points in the current FID, as displayed by the command `SHOW BUF SIZE` and SIZEA is the number of points allocated in buffer 1, as displayed and set by `DBSZ`.
+The first parameter, rlim, is the number of points desired after linear prediction. `LPF` will calculate points SIZE+1 through rlim based on a specified number of points in the original FID. if rlim is omitted only one point will be predicted.
+The value of rlim cannot be smaller than the current size of the FID as shown by `SHOW BUF SIZE` or larger than the allocated size of the buffer as displayed and set by `DBSZ`.

-The second parameter, "nmm", is the number of spectral components to be used in the linear prediction calculation, N-M.
-This parameter also determines the size of the matrix that RNMR must diagonalize in order to calculate the intensities of points SIZE+1 through "irlim".
-Thus, larger values of "nmm" will result in much longer calculation times.
-If "nmm" is not specified on the command line, RNMR will set "nmm" to either the largest integer less than or equal to SIZE/4 or to 8, whichever is smaller.
-For example, if there are currently 512 points in the FID, the default value of "nmm" will be 8.
-Conversely, if there are only 16 points in the FID, then "nmm" will default to MIN(4,8)=4.
-When "nmm" is omitted, RNMR uses the default value without prompting the user.
-Legal values of "nmm" are positive integers from 1 to 32.
-Consequently, the maximum size of the matrix to be diagonalized in the linear prediction algorithm is 32.

-The third parameter, "m", is the number of points to the left of each predicted point that will be used in the linear prediction calculation.
-That is, "m" determines the number of data points that `LPF` must fit.
-For example, if "irlim" is 514 and SIZE is 512, point 513 will be calculated from the complex intensities of points 513-M through 512, and point 514 will be calculated from points 514-M through 513, using the predicted value of point 513.
-If "m" is omitted from the command line, RNMR sets "m" to SIZE-NMM where SIZE is the number of data points in the FID and NMM is the value for the N-M parameter described above; RNMR does not prompt for a value for "m" if one was not supplied on the command line.
-Legal values of "m" are positive integers greater than or equal to "nmm" such that NMM+M is less than or equal to the current size.
-That is, the number of data points to fit must be at least the number of components (to ensure a unique fit) and N must be no greater than the current number of points in the FID.

-Once the values of "irlim", "nmm", and "m" have been selected, `LPF` performs forward linear prediction on each block of buffer 1 independently.
-The following algorithm is used for each block:

-1. RNMR multiples the matrix X by its transpose, where X is defined by:

-        X(I,J)=DATA(I+M-J), I=1,2,...,NMM                            J=1,2,...,M

-2. The resulting matrix, (X)\*(XT) is diagonalized to give its eigenvalues and eigenvectors.

-3. RNMR counts the number of nonzero eigenvalues, yielding the rank of the diagonalized matrix.
-An eigenvalue is considered nonzero if it is greater than NMM\*LAMBDA(NMM)/10000, where NMM is the number of spectral components in the fit and LAMBDA is the vector of eigenvalues returned by the diagonalization routine.
-The rank of the diagonalized matrix is an integer between zero and NMM.

-4. A vector is constructed with length equal to the rank determined in step 3.
-This vector is equal to the product:

-        (TEMP1)=(LAMBDA^-1)*(UT)*(DATA)
-where LAMBDA^-1 is the inverse of the vector of eigenvalues of rank NMM-RANK+1 to NMM and UT is the transpose of the eigenvector matrix.

-5. The vector calculated in step 4 is used to compute an NMM-element vector:

-        (TEMP2)=(U)*(LAMBDA^-1)*(UT)*(DATA)
-               =(U)*(TEMP1)

-6. The linear prediction coefficients are calculated by multiplying the conjugate of the data vector DATA with the vector TEMP2.
-These coefficients are factors by which the data points at the end of the FID are multiplied and summed to give the data points SIZE+1 through IRLIM.

-7. Starting with the leftmost data point to be predicted, SIZE+1, RNMR calculates data points SIZE+1 to IRLIM by summing the products of the linear prediction coefficients with the first M points to the left of the point to be predicted.
-As each point is calculated, from right to left, the updated data is used to calculate the next point, until point IRLIM has been calculated.
-Thus, each point from SIZE+1 to IRLIM is calculated from the coefficient vector computed in step 6 and the first M points to the left of that point.

-If the processing buffer is currently visible, RNMR will update the display to show the data as extended by `LPF`. `LPF` increases the active size of buffer 1 to IRLIM.
+The second parameter, m, specifies how many known points are used for fitting the linear prediction coefficients.
+If m is omitted RNMR will not prompt for it and will use either a quarter of the FID or 8 whichever is smaller.
+The value of m may not exceed 32 or the number of points in the FID.

+The third parameter, n, is the number of points to take a linear combination of and therefore the number of coefficients to fit.
+If n is not specified RNMR will not prompt for it and will use either the size of the FID minus m or 512 whichever is smaller.

+The linear prediction process is based around the following linear equation:

+    X*COEF=DATA(N+1:N+M)

+X is a M by N matrix where X(I,J)=DATA(I+J-1).
+COEF is a N element vector of unknown coefficients.
+This models each of the M points after point N as a linear combination of the N points that precede it.
+The COEFF values are solved for using a singular value decomposition (SVD) of X. Once the coefficients are known RNMR fills in the points from SIZE+1 to rlim.
+That is the point just after the FID is predicted using the N before after it and then point SIZE+2 is predicted using the N points before it (including the predicted value of point SIZE+1) and so on until all the points out to rlim are predicted.
+This process will change the active size of the buffer to rlim.
+If the processing buffer is currently visible, RNMR will update the display to show the data as updated by `LPF`.
 ## LPK
 List Peaks